AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 in the same scope.
 Every one of these functions is a fully formed ASSET type and can be immediately passed off to other parts of the library to be used as constraints/ODEs/controllers etc. However, obviously it is not a recipe for longterm success to simply write expressions inline wherever they are needed.
-How you package or encapsulate the construction of ASSET vector-functions is up to you, but we suggest one of the following two methods.
+How you package or encapsulate the construction of ASSET VectorFunctions is up to you, but we suggest one of the following two methods.

 Method one involves simply writing a standard python function that takes as arguments any meta data or constants, needed to define the function, then writing and returning your ASSET